OUR COMMITMENTS

 If the textile industry is the second most polluting industry in the world, it is because clothes have become disposable, and because the way in which they were made has been neglected for a long time.
 Arsene is a small business, far from being perfect, but it is committed to do whatever it is to be better.
 Even at our small size we can make big changes: making clothes that could last and that can be passed through several children’s lives, crafting them by respecting the environment and the workers, and by seeking better ways to improve.

-Our commitment: to craft our products as close as possible, and to keep outside Europe only the real know-how techniques of other countries.
-To achieve this, we have set ourselves an objective: a minimum of 75% of manufacturing in Portugal by 2025.
-Each year we will publish the percentage of manufacturing per country.
-In 2023, 70% of our production come from Portugal, 1/4 from India and 4% from Morocco.
+Our commitment: to always manufacture as close to home as possible, and to keep outside of Europe only the core expertise specific to other countries.
+To support this approach, we have set a clear, measurable goal: at least 75% of our production made in Portugal by 2027.
+Each year, we will publish the percentage of production by country.
+In 2025, 70% of our production comes from Portugal, one quarter from India, and 4% from Morocco.

 The quality